NorthernMan54/homebridge-mcuiot/README.md

 - storage - Storage of chart graphing data for history graphing, either fs or googleDrive, defaults to fs
 - spreadsheetId ( optional ): Log data to a google sheet, this is part of the URL of your spreadsheet.  ie the spreadsheet ID in the URL https://docs.google.com/spreadsheets/d/abc1234567/edit#gid=0 is "abc1234567".
 - aliases - Friendly names for your nodemcu's
+- debug - Enable debug logging ( This is the same as enabling via command line DEBUG=MCUIOT homebridge)

 # Optional - Enable access to Google to log data and store graphing data